NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 heteroscedastic normal noise (i.e. the variation of the noise is not constant, in this case it is dependent on the value of the input feature - see the target generating function in the code).
-The example here is to show that estimating directionless error function value is easier than estimating the error itself.
+The example here is to show that estimating directionless :term:`loss` value is easier than estimating the actual error.
 In this example, linear regression :term:`nanny model` estimates performance of linear regression :term:`child model`.
 Let's create synthetic data first:

 .. code-block:: python